Gittenburg/VoWi/README.md

 	* case-insensitive due to Extension:TitleKey
 	* pages in `$wgOutdatedLVACategory` are demoted
 	* pages in `$wgUniNamespaces` are preferred over files
-	* supports matches in the middle of titles
+	* supports matches in the middle of titles (except for files)
 * provides a `<searchinput>` tag to put a search input with autocompletion on a page

 ## Setup